 Lately I’ve been on a mission to go through every volume and decide if we should keep it or find it another home.
 I need to catch Brian in just the right mood for the 15-minutes at a time that he can tolerate this evaluation process.

 My method goes like this.
-I grab a stack of his books, some dating a full half century spent on one book shelf of his or another, and carry them downstairs.
+I grab a stack of his books, some dating a full half century spent on a shelf, and carry them downstairs.
 I hold each up and he tells me to keep it, get rid of it, or a third option: “That’s Steve’s.”

 Brian has his own techniques in deciding which of his books to keep or pass on.
 But darned if I have any idea what they are.
 Two examples: